fqantonio/GoingInductive/README.md

 6 - Student more adapted to school have benefit more with the use of 4CID methodology?

-The **hypothesis** is that this change will have a positive impact in all learning areas researched for samples included in this work.
+The **hypothesis** is that this change will have a positive impact in all learning areas researched for samples included in this work, because, in overall, it bases on the 4C/ID methodology: that in itself is anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML).

 # INTRODUCTION